yunjiazhang/adaptiveness_vs_learning/README.md

-# Simple Adaptive Query Processing can be Competitive to Learned Query Optimization
+# Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis

-This is the code repo for the submitted paper.
+This is the code repository for the VLDB paper: Simple Adaptive Query Processing vs. Learned Query Optimizers: Observations and Analysis.

+## Loading data ##

 ./pg_lip_bloom/ contains the PostgreSQL extesnion of LIP.
 Run compile.sh to compile and install the extension.